 Supplier name Main shipping items WKK JAPAN LTD. Printed circuit board processing equipment and components.
-Rorze Technology, Inc. Semiconductor electronic equipment and components ficonTEC Service GmbH Assembly equipment, components and materials for optical communications module.
+Rorze Technology, Inc. Semiconductor electronic equipment and components INSPEC INC Printed circuit board processing equipment and components.

 - D. The number of clients and their purchase amount and ratio that accounted for more than 10% of the total sales in the last two fiscal years: - (1) The clients that accounted for more than 10% of the total sales in the last two fiscal years: